What Does CBD Stand For?

 CBD works differently than THC in this regard since it cannot get you high.

-It’s important that CBD products under go what’s called third-party testing.
+It’s important that hemp-derived CBD products under go what’s called third-party testing.
 The products at New Phase Blends have all gone through rigorous third-party testing, which means that you don’t have to worry about sub-standard products.

 You can rest assured that you are getting the best quality CBD products, because you can literally scan the product and see a lab report on the cannabinoids contained within that specific product.